 Sewage damage is messy, messy, messy!
 It’s also probably the last thing you want to be thinking about.
-However, it is something everyone should take the time to be informed about; because more than just being messy it is also extremely hazardous.
-Here’s a few of the first steps you should take if that unfortunate occurrence happens to you so you can recover as many of your possessions as possible and keep your family safe.
+However, it is something everyone should take the time to be informed about; because more than just being messy, it is also extremely hazardous.
+Here are a few of the first steps you should take if that unfortunate occurrence happens to you so you can recover as many of your possessions as possible and keep your family safe.
 Important to Note: The purpose of this blog is not to give you directions for a “do it yourself project”.
 Sewage backup can be very dangerous and cause deadly, even fatal diseases.
-If this happens to you your first call should be to an experienced cleaning and restoration company with professional experience and equipment.
+If this happens to you, your first call should be to an experienced cleaning and restoration company with professional experience and equipment.
 The purpose of this blog is to inform you about some of the steps that will be taken with your belongings so you can know how to help while staying safe.

 Cleaning and sanitizing

 First off, any food that you feel could have been contaminated in any way should just be thrown away.
 It’s just not worth the risk.
-Food in a freezer will keep for two days after losing power and food in a refrigerator will only keep for 4-6 hours after power loss if the room temperature is warm.
+Food in a freezer will keep for two days after losing power, and food in a refrigerator will only keep for 4-6 hours after power loss if the room temperature is warm.
 In essence, be wise with this one.
-Don’t take any unnecessary risks and sanitize and re-sanitize everything you possibly can.
+Don’t take any unnecessary risks, and sanitize and re-sanitize everything you possibly can.